On this page:

 All students must be advised before registration.
 Students who have not been advised will not be able to access the registration system.

-Note that the collaborative online education programs have different registration periods; click here to view the calendar.
+Note that the collaborative online education programs have different registration periods; see the Registration Guide (available via the Registrar's Student Resources page) to view the calendar.

 Registration in all courses offered by the University is under the direct supervision of the Registrar.
 Published schedules, policies, and procedures for registration must be strictly observed.
 Registrations are canceled for students who do not pay fees by the published deadlines.
 Please refer to the Registrar’s website for more information.